-The HPA is working with the Ministry of Health, the Heart Foundation, PHARMAC, and interested PHOs to increase the number of heart and diabetes checks that are undertaken.
+The HPA has been working with the Ministry of Health, the Heart Foundation, Diabetes New Zealand, and interested PHOs to increase the number of heart and diabetes checks that are undertaken.

-- Every 90 minutes a New Zealander dies from coronary heart disease (16 deaths a day).
+- One New Zealander dies every 90 minutes from heart disease (16 deaths a day).
 Many of these deaths are premature and preventable.

 What does HPA do?

 - increase awareness of the need for more heart and diabetes checks